Dam77/MailScanner/README.md

 Then you must launch the python file 'main.py'.
 You must type 'Python3' in your cmd before launching main.py -> python3 main.py

 A csv file will open.
-There will be a number of columns that represents the number of url you wrote in url.txt Then it follows all the emails
+There will be a number of columns that represents the number of url you wrote in url.txt Then it follows all the emails.

+It is illegal to use the emails you scrape from other websites.